Gelfand-Fuchs cohomology in algebraic geometry and factorization algebras: Introduction

 .2cm

-After these preparations, in Chapter \ref{sec:GFAG} we study the factorization algebras $\Cc_\bullet$ and $\wc\Cc^\bullet$ that lead, for any smooth variety $X$, to the (homological and cohomological) Chevalley-Eilenberg complexes of $R\Gamma(X, L)$ where $L$ is any local Lie algebra on $X$.
-They are introduced in \S \ref{subsec:CEFA} and can be considered as natural ``sheafifications" of these complexes.
-In \S \ref{subsec:diag-aff} we specialize to the case of affine $X$ and prove Theorem \ref{thm:affinecase} and Corollary \ref{cor:affine-L} which imply that $\phi(\wc\Cc^\bullet)$ and $\wc \Cc^\bullet$ have the same factorization homology.
+After these preparations, in Chapter \ref{sec:GFAG} we study the factorization algebras $\Cc_\bullet=\Cc_\bullet(X,L)$ and $\wc\Cc^\bullet =\wc\Cc^\bullet(X,L)$ associated to a local Lie algebra $L$ on a smooth variety $X$.
+They can be seen as localized versions of the (homological and cohomological) Chevalley-Eilenberg complexes of $R\Gamma(X, L)$.
+In other words, these complexes (of vector spaces) are obtained from $\Cc_\bullet$ and $\wc\Cc^\bullet$ by applying the factorization (co)homology functor.
+The factorization algebras $\Cc_\bullet$ and $\wc\Cc^\bullet$ are introduced in \S \ref{subsec:CEFA}.
+In \S \ref{subsec:diag-aff} we specialize to the case of affine $X$ and prove \autoref{thm:affinecase} and \autoref{cor:affine-L} which imply that $\psi(\wc\Cc^\bullet)$ and $\wc \Cc^\bullet$ have the same factorization homology.

 .2cm